Thermal

 TimberTight Fire Testing

-In conjunction with achieving lower U-values, TimberTight are funding research and development into testing new wall build-ups to comply with Building Regulations Approved Document B - Fire Safety.
-We have test data for plasterboard fixed to an internal service batten and are continually assessing requirements for potential new walls build ups.
+In addition to achieving lower U-values, TimberTight is investing in research and development to test new wall designs that comply with Building Regulations Approved Document B - Fire Safety.